A. The costs for 2014-2015 are:

 Once a student has been selected to participate in the Yellow Ribbon Program at Bucknell University, the student will remain eligible as long as each of the following has been met: Bucknell continues to participate in the Yellow Ribbon Program, the student remains in good academic standing, and the student has remaining VA entitlement.

 Contact the Office of Financial Aid as soon as possible if you believe you are eligible and interested in participating in the Yellow Ribbon Program.
 Bucknell Yellow Ribbon funding is currently awarded on a first-come first-served basis.

-The student's custodial parent must complete the CSS PROFILE, including financial data about his/her spouse.
+A. The student's custodial parent must complete the CSS PROFILE, including financial data about his/her spouse.
 In addition, the non-custodial parent (and spouse) must complete the Bucknell University Non-Custodial Parent's Form.

-Bucknell University students who receive federal financial aid are required to be in good academic standing and to be achieving satisfactory academic progress toward their degrees.
+A. Bucknell University students who receive federal financial aid are required to be in good academic standing and to be achieving satisfactory academic progress toward their degrees.
 (Please be aware that satisfactory progress for federal financial aid eligibility is separate from the University's academic progress policy.)
 The academic progress of financial aid recipients will be reviewed by the Office of Financial Aid at the end of each semester.

 Bucknell University students who receive federal financial aid must meet or exceed the requirements summarized below:

 7 - 11.99

 18 - 22.99